Explore Kalbarri, WA – Wild Coastlines, Sensational National Park

 Hutt River Province

-Both have now passed away and it seems Prince Graeme is now the fearless leader.
-Their (ancient) website is filled with all sorts of weird and wonderful proclamations .
-It seems knighthoods are all the rage at Hutt River Province!
+Both have now passed away and Prince Graeme became the fearless leader.
+Their (ancient) website is worth a look.
+It’s filled with all sorts of weird and wonderful proclamations .
+It seems knighthoods were all the rage at Hutt River Province!

-We didn’t visit this time, but did call in several years ago when Prince Leonard and Princess Shirley were still alive.
+We called in several years ago when Prince Leonard and Princess Shirley were still alive.
 We couldn’t quite decide whether they were serious or whether the joke’s on the visitors.

-They’re either deadly serious or it’s the most elaborate tax-avoidance scheme ever conceived!
+They were either deadly serious or it was the most elaborate tax-avoidance scheme ever conceived!
 Good luck to them I say… the world would be boring without people like these.